There’s something euphoric about closing a huge deal and getting that sweet, sweet commission check.

 How to Sell High Ticket Items: A Proven 2-Part Playbook

-Part 1: The Seven Limiting Beliefs
+Part 1: The Six Limiting Beliefs

 When selling a high ticket offer, it is important to understand the limiting beliefs that keep people from buying.